kyleyeh/KTANE-Project-Template/README.md

     Given the color of the current wire and a list containing the sequence of letters that wires of the current color have been connected to, return whether or not to cut the current wire

-    Arguments: color (the color of the current wire), currentColorList (a list containing the sequence of letters that wires of the current color have been connected to)
+    Arguments: color (the color of the current wire, see list above), currentColorList (a list containing the sequence of letters that wires of the current color have been connected to)
     Return: T/F (indicating whether or not the user should cut the wire)
 '''